-Immersing in gorgeous Javanese culture in Solo and Yogyakarta. about 9 years ago
+Immersing in gorgeous Javanese culture in Solo and Yogyakarta. over 9 years ago

-Jogjakarta, you will have a lot of beautiful culture shock moments! about 9 years agoAnswered by viera via WorldNomads.com
+Jogjakarta, you will have a lot of beautiful culture shock moments! over 9 years agoAnswered by viera via WorldNomads.com

 Oh what an open ended question- so much to see and do in Indonesia.